-Anonymous asked: i look up to you & youve helped me in ways i cant explain.
+Anonymous said: i look up to you & youve helped me in ways i cant explain.

 this made me smile. it’s kind words like this that have encouraged me through everything so I want to thank you, I look up to you too